 - What is the snow load in the area?

 - Is it a bearing wall where trusses, rafters rest, or joists, or is it a non-bearing wall to which rafter runs parallel to trusses and joists?

-- Also, consider the position of the wall; is it an exterior bearing wall or interior bearing wall.
+- Also, consider the position of the wall; is it an exterior-bearing wall or an interior-bearing wall?